stephenslab/dsc/README.md

 0.2.5.1

-* Change in `seed` behavior: since this release `seed` will no longer be a DSC2 keyword.
+* Change in `seed` behavior: since this release `seed` will no longer be a DSC keyword.
 Users are responsible to set seeds on their own.
 * [minor] Allow for both lower case and capitalized operator names `File/file, List/list, Dict/dict`.

 0.2.5